Written by 1:06 pm DDoS • 2 Comments

 Our Anycast Network is protected from such attacks, and we already mitigated more than 20 attacks like this for the last five days.

-With enough of network capacity, we can easily filter the attack of the Memcached server responds from UDP port 11211.
+Furthermore, with enough network capacity, we can easily filter the attack of the Memcached server responds from UDP port 11211.
 We can say for sure that all our customers are protected and safe.

 The average size of the DDoS attacks we filter was between 50Gbps and 80Gbps.
 First we expect that value to grow in the next two weeks.
 Then to drop significantly because the system administrators will take care of the vulnerable servers.